Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

 Who is in the __Festive Spirit__, __Chrismas Quiz__.

-# Welcome to Python Project 3 Inpired by Chrismas Spirit.
+# Welcome to Python Project 3 Inpired by Chrismas.

 The project is a multiple question quiz game, created around the chrismas vocabulory and historic origin.
 It is a light-hearted fun game that can be played with friends or family.
 It is a fun and cheerful game, with educational fun facts.
 The programming languages used in this quiz are **HTML**, **CSS**, **Python** and **JavaScript**.
 To showcase what I have learned so far with the program.